javecilla/CIS-AWA-BSIT3EG1-PROJECT/README.md

 This section contains important guides for team members to follow.

+- **[Team Coding Standards](./docs/STANDARDS.md)**: The official rules for file structure, naming conventions, and code style that all developers (Mico, Rensen, Jerome) must follow.
 - **[Firebase Setup Guide](./docs/FIREBASE.md)**: A complete guide on how to set up the Firebase project, including Hosting, Realtime Database, and Authentication.
-- **[Team Coding Standards](./docs/STANDARDS.md)**: The official rules for file structure, naming conventions, and code style that all developers (Mico, Rensen, Jerome) must follow.
+- **[reCAPTCHA v2 Setup Guide](./docs/RECAPTCHA.md)**: How to add and verify Google reCAPTCHA v2 ("I'm not a robot" checkbox) in the project.
+- **[EmailJS Integration Guide](./docs/EMAILJS.md)**: Instructions for configuring EmailJS and sending emails from the app (includes reCAPTCHA integration example).

 ---